Master of Healthcare Administration

 - HCAD 984 Seminar in Healthcare Administration

-The Masters of Healthcare Administration with a concentration in Healthcare Administration is open to experience health care professionals who can demonstrate their ability to complete successfully a program of graduate study and who have the desire to work within the field of healthcare at the administrative level.
+The Masters of Healthcare Administration with a concentration in Healthcare Administration is open to experienced health care professionals who can demonstrate their ability to complete successfully a program of graduate study and who have the desire to work within the field of healthcare at the administrative level.

 - Complete the online graduate admission application.